Also Known As

 Diagnosis is made through a combination of clinical signs, blood analysis, environmental conditions, and response to treatment.
 With early and aggressive treatment, most horses become more normal within 24-36 hours and complete recovery is usually noticed within seven days.

-Horses with severe ataxia and edema may benefit from short-term corticosteroid treatment with dexamethasone.
+Horses with severe lack of coordination and swelling the the limbs may benefit from short-term corticosteroid treatment with dexamethasone.
 Recovered horses are solidly immune for up to 2 years and are not carriers.

-As with all serious equine diseases, a veterinarian should be called for a complete diagnosis and appropriate treatment at the first signs of Equine ehrlichiosis.
+Viral encephalitis, primary liver disease, equine infectious anemia, purpura hemorrhagica, and viral arteritis are other horse diseases with similar symptoms.
+As with all serious equine diseases, a veterinarian should be called for a complete diagnosis and appropriate treatment at the first signs of equine ehrlichiosis.

 This section contains articles specially selected by EquiMed staff for visitors wanting more information about this disease or condition.
 These articles are copyrighted by their respective owners and are available to you courtesy of EquiMed